Will-J-Gale/GTA-Fully-Convolutional-Lane-Finding/README.md

 1. Run GTA5 in windowed mode 1280x720
 2. Find a car and enable Hood Camera
 3. Run LaneFinder.py

-The above demonstration shows the fully convolution network has potential and is clearly learning the lanes.
+The demonstration at the top of the page shows the fully convolution network has potential and is clearly learning the lanes.
-More data is still required to reduce the glitches and improve accuracy
+More data is still required to reduce the glitches and improve accuracy.